 Chris Eargle

-Chris Eargle is a Telerik Technical Evangelist and Microsoft C# MVP with over a decade of experience designing and developing enterprise applications, and he runs the local .NET User Group: the Columbia Enterprise Developers Guild.
+is a Microsoft C# MVP with over a decade of experience designing and developing enterprise applications, and he runs the local .NET User Group: the Columbia Enterprise Developers Guild.
 He is a frequent guest of conferences and community events promoting best practices and new technologies.
 Chris is a native Carolinian; his family settled the Dutch Form region of South Carolina in 1752.
 He currently resides in Columbia with his wife, Binyue, his dog, Laika, and his three cats: Meeko, Tigger, and Sookie.
 Amazingly, they all get along... except for Meeko, who is by no means meek.